Yzof/Dungeon-Diggur/README.md

 * PostgreSQL: An open source relational database system
 * BCrypt: A Ruby Gem that handles password digesting and salting

-For more information about the details of my implementation for the project's various features visit the wiki(link this m8) or read on for an in-depth look at the core-functionality of Galleries in my website.
+For more information about the details of my implementation for the project's various features visit the [wiki](https://github.com/Yzof/Dungeon-Diggur/wiki) or read on for an in-depth look at the core-functionality of Galleries in my website.

 ## Features and implementation
 * Secure Frontend/Backend Login